joinpursuit/FSW-React-Calculator/README.md

 - Write Cypress tests for your calculator!
 - Support large and small numbers with [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation#E_notation)
 - Change the clear button to toggle between:
-    - AC Clears all of the data in the screen
+    - AC Clears all of the data in the screen and all the history
     - C: Clears only what is being displayed
 - Chain together multiple operands
     - ex:  5 + 5 + 5